MrGarri/Garrascript/README.md

     ./garrascript FILENAME [SUBROUTINE]

 The file must be specified without the extension, just by its name.
 By default, the script will compile the file and execute the emulator.
-However, you can specify the name of a subroutine to just compile and execute that specific subroutine without executing or compile the rest of the file.
+However, you can specify the name of a subroutine to just compile and execute that specific subroutine without executing or compiling the rest of the file.

 Here are also some special options you may find useful: